enkidevs/curriculum/python/core/utilities-i/how-to-count.md

 category: how to

-notes: >-
-  Insight is correct, But should give a few examples of common counter methods like most_common(), elements(), etc.

 links:

   - '[pymotw.com](https://pymotw.com/2/collections/counter.html){website}'

+notes: Insight is correct, But should give a few examples of common counter methods like most_common(), elements(), etc.
 ---
 ## Content
+# How to count

 Python's `collection` module provides the `Counter` class - a container used for keeping track of the frequencies or counts of values in some data.
 It's a dict subclass with more features.